Broadleaf Microservices

 this allows you to pull in the appropriate Release Train BOM with the harmonized dependency versions.
 Depending on the level of upgrade, there may be additional code, project structure, or SQL level changes that are applicable as well.
 Please see the appropriate Release Notes sections for more details.

-How do I override a specific library version?
+How do I override a specific library or dependency version?

-There may be some cases, where you may need to override a specific version than what is defined in the Broadleaf Release Train.
+There may be some cases, where you may need to override a specific version of a library or dependency rather than the entire Release Train or Base Dependencies such as for a patch to single service between Release Trains.
 This may be either an explicit Broadleaf library dependency or a Third Party Library that Broadleaf depends on.

-In order to do this, you will notice that the root pom.xml of your accelerator projects define a dependencyManagement section importing the Release Train BOM.
+In a static project based on MS Demo, you will notice that the root pom.xml of your project defines a dependencyManagement section importing the Release Train BOM.
 In order to override a specific dependency, you must specify the exact dependency PRIOR to the release train import (order is important).

 <dependencyManagement>